 I like to brine my Turkey because it's my belief that brining makes it moist.
-The salt causes the meat tissues to absorb water and flavorings and breaks down the proteins, resulting in a tender turkey.
-This means that despite the moisture loss during roasting and the long cooking time, you still end up with a juicy bird.
+The salt causes the meat tissues to absorb water and

-It's important to find a container that's large enough to submerge the turkey, yet small enough to fit in your refrigerator.
+fit in your refrigerator.
 Try a stock pot or a bucket.
-You can also purchase brining bags, like I did, and use the roasting pan, but you'll need to turn the bird periodically so that each side rests in the brine.
+You can also purchase brining bags, like I did, and use the roasting pan, but you'll need to turn the bird periodically so that

-The basic ratio for turkey brine is two cups of kosher salt to two gallons of water.
-Some recipes include sweeteners or acidic ingredients to balance the saltiness.
+two cups of kosher salt to two gallons of water.
+Some recipes include

-• Dissolve salt (and sugar, if using) in two cups of hot water.
+- Dissolve salt (and sugar, if using) in two cups of hot water.
 Stir in remaining gallon plus 3 ½ quarts of cold water.

-• Remove giblets and neck from turkey.
+- Remove giblets and neck from turkey.

-• Immerse turkey in brine and refrigerate for at least eight hours but no longer than 24 hours.
+- Immerse turkey in brine and refrigerate for at least eight hours but no longer than 24 hours.

 I have a tried and tested recipe that is full of flavor and I use every year to rave reviews!